reited/reited-github/README.md

-# KTK Github
+# reited Github

-To host the discussions of the 3sdf main
+To host the discussions of the reited main